 Hyphenated words are complicated and depend on which style you are using.
+You can find the rules for hyphenated words for CMOS and APA below or you can use our free capitalization tool.

 Using The Chicago Manual of Style: